 Glacier National Park Red Jammers

-The Red Jammers were so named for their color, and because the bus drivers had to double clutch and jam the gears of their (formerly) unsynchronized transmissions into place.
-In 2000 all of the busses were refitted by Ford and thankfully now have automatic transmissions.
+The Red Jammers were so named for their color, and because the bus drivers had to double-clutch and jam the gears of their (formerly) unsynchronized transmissions into place.
+In 2000, all the buses were refitted by Ford and thankfully now have automatic transmissions.

 Going-to-the-Sun Road in Glacier National Park